Vitamin B12 deficiency is common. While supplementing with injections is considered safe in most cases, here’s what you should know before you try it.

 It plays a vital role in brain function and the production of DNA and red blood cells.

 Chemically, vitamin B12 can exist in a number of different forms, but all of them contain the mineral cobalt.

-The recommended daily intake (RDI) of vitamin B12 is 6 micrograms per day.
+The recommended daily intake (RDI) of vitamin B12 for adults over 19 is

 Deficiency is common, especially in people who follow a vegetarian or vegan diet.

 In fact, it’s thought that up to 88% of people following these diets have a deficiency (

 This is because B12 is only found naturally in animal foods.

 Unlike other vitamins, the absorption of vitamin B12 depends on a protein produced in your stomach, called intrinsic factor.